School Board Policy 416 -

 1. General Limitations

 a.
-The school district will not request or require an employee or job applicant whose position does not require a commercial driver's license to undergo drug or alcohol testing or cannabis testing, unless the testing is done pursuant to this policy; and is conducted by a testing laboratory which participates in one of the programs listed in Minnesota Statutes, section 181.953, subdivision 1.
+The school district may not request or require an employee or job applicant whose position does not require a commercial driver's license to undergo drug or alcohol testing or cannabis testing, unless the testing is done pursuant to this policy; and either (1) is conducted by a testing laboratory which participates in one of the programs listed in Minnesota Statutes, section 181.953, subdivision 1; or (2) complies with the oral fluid test procedures under Minnesota Statutes, section 181.953, subdivision 5a.

 b.
 The school district will not request or require an employee or job applicant whose position does not require a commercial driver's license to undergo drug and alcohol testing or cannabis testing on an arbitrary and capricious basis.